 In addition to heat and white light, bearded dragons also need access to natural sunlight.
 They get their Vitamin D from a certain spectrum of ultraviolet (UV) light called UVB.

-If a bearded dragon doesn’t have access to natural sunlight, special lights that mimic natural sunlight needs to be installed in the cage/enclosure.
-The light must be full spectrum (UVA/UVB) and should emit light in the 290-320 nanometer range.
-The purpose of these type of bulbs is not to generate heat, but to provide UVA/UVB rays.
+If a bearded dragon doesn’t have access to natural sunlight, special lights that mimic natural sunlight need to be installed in the cage/enclosure.
+The light must be full-spectrum (UVA/UVB) and should emit light in the 290-320 nanometer range.
+The purpose of these types of bulbs is not to generate heat, but to provide UVA/UVB rays.

 Ideally, one UVB bulb is enough to eliminate the entire tank/cage.
 Make sure you leave enough space for a basking bulb when installing a UVB light if you are planning on getting one.

 Lights that produce both UVB and white light are also available.
 Some of the best brands include Zoomed’s Reptile Lights and Durotest’s Vita-Lite.
 Remember, you will need to replace these lights because it loses its strength over time.

 - With 97% UVA stimulates appetite and 3% UVB to promote vitamin D3 synthesis

 - Simple and easy to install

 - This heat lamp’s input voltage is AC 110-120V, power is 75-Watts

 To keep the temperature of the entire cage within the appropriate range, a primary heat source is necessary.
 During the daytime, a series of incandescent lights over the cage works really well.
 But these lights will need to be turned off during the night, and another heat source may be needed depending on the cage temperature.